Location: Hwy 1 South of Half Moon Bay

-It was a gorgeous day, people looked like they were enjoying picking out their pumpkins, and we were just debating on which beach to hang out at, when quarter of a mile later, bam, we hit a wall of fog.
+It was a gorgeous day, people looked like they were enjoying picking out their pumpkins, and we were just debating on which beach to hang out on, when quarter of a mile later, bam, we hit a wall of fog.
 The difference in weather was astonishing!
 We adjusted our expectations for the morning and continued along south on Hwy 1.
 Morning fog is common along the coast, so we hoped we could wait out the fog and see some sunshine later.
 We passed San Gregorio State Beach, then Pomponio State Beach, no sun.
 Finally, we pulled over on one of the many pullouts to have a midmorning snack.
 The fog gave this place a mystical feel, like someone turned the dry ice machine on and blanketed the van with fog at times.

 Continuing south, we stopped at Bean Hollow State Beach for a coastal hike.
 There are two parking lots, one for Bean Hollow, Pebble Beach (north end) and the other for Bean Hollow Beach (south end).
 They are about a mile apart and are connected by a beautiful coastal trail.
 This trail has it all with beaches, access to tidepools, views of harbor seals resting on the rocks, and stunning landscape wherever you look.
 This is somewhere we love to come back to time and time again.
 We pulled over and parked about halfway between the two parking lots and jumped on the hike about midway, exploring south then north.
 I mentioned where we parked because straight ahead towards the ocean is a great place to watch the seals and to tidepool.
 We usually spend a couple of hours exploring the tidepools in that area, but we were a bit cold that day, so we decided to continue on.